Skip to content ↓

 Teacher of English: Matthew Knowles

-Matthew graduated from The University of Leeds with a BA in Theatre Performance, after which he worked as a writer, composer, musical director and workshop leader in London and across the U.K. A passion for reading and frequent work with young people (including several large-scale arts projects for Children in Need) led him to complete a Graduate Teacher Programme in secondary English with the Cambridge Teaching Partnership.
+Matthew graduated from the University of Leeds with a BA in Theatre Performance, after which he worked as a writer, composer, musical director and workshop leader in London and across the U.K. A passion for reading and frequent work with young people (including several large-scale arts projects for Children in Need) led him to complete a Graduate Teacher Programme in secondary English with the Cambridge Teaching Partnership.

 Matthew started his formal teaching career at Ilford Grammar School, where he led on building a new English Department from Year 7 to GCSE.
 Moving on to Isaac Newton Academy in Seven Kings, he was responsible for the development and delivery of the school’s new KS4 programme, as well as managing resources and digital media for the whole English department, before joining Pinner High school in September 2017.

-Outside school Matthew still tries to stay involved with the arts: writing, singing and performing when time allows.
-For the last two years he has been running Summer Schools for Leeds Youth Opera and for 5 years he was Musical Director for Note-Orious Community Choir in Dulwich.
-Recently he has been back on the stage in various amateur productions.
+Outside school, Matthew still tries to stay involved with the arts: writing, singing and performing when time allows.
+For the last two years, he has been running Summer Schools for Leeds Youth Opera and for 5 years he was Musical Director for Note-Orious Community Choir in Dulwich.
+Recently, he has been back on the stage in various amateur productions.

 Teacher of English: Marie Woolford